Behind the Build

 Every enclosed volume supports sound standing waves, or modes, where air pressure reinforces itself between parallel surfaces.
 In a guitar cabinet, these modes shape the low-mid and mid-frequency behaviour.

-Peaks in the modal-response plot represents a frequency range where several modes overlap and the cavity becomes more acoustically “active.”
-Lower relative modal buildup and a more even internal pressure distribution across the frequency range of interest means a less coloured response from the cabinet.
+Peaks in the modal-response plot represent a frequency range where several modes overlap and the cavity becomes more acoustically “active.”
+Lower relative modal buildup — and a more even internal pressure distribution across the frequency range of interest — means a less coloured response from the cabinet.

-When developing the Rawrawk Quasar, one of our goals was to design a guitar cabinet that sounds balanced, open, and transparent — a cabinet that lets the speaker define the tone, not the box itself.
+When developing the Rawrawk Quasar, one of our goals was to design a guitar cabinet that sounds balanced and open, and that lets the speaker define the tone rather than the box.

-To achieve this, we used wave-based geometric acoustics to study how the internal geometry of the Quasar affected its acoustic modal behaviour.
-We also compared the Quasar to a few well-known 1×12" cabinets to understand this further and we are sharing the conclusions of our R&D with you in this blogpost.
+To achieve this, we used wave-based geometrical acoustics to study how the internal geometry of the Quasar affected its acoustic modal behaviour.
+We also compared the Quasar to a few well-known 1×12" cabinets, and we are sharing the conclusions of that R&D here.

 This analysis focuses purely on the geometry of the air cavity, with all walls assumed to be rigid.
-This modal analysis guitar cabinet internal acoustics study reveals how different cabinet designs shape tonal characteristics.
 The purpose was not to rate brands, but to better understand how cabinet shape and size influence the internal sound field.

 We simulated the following four 1×12" cabinet designs:

-All models were analysed using wave-based geometric acoustics between 70 Hz – 2 kHz.
+All models were analysed using wave-based geometrical acoustics between 70 Hz – 2 kHz.

 Axial, tangential, and oblique standing-wave modes were computed and plotted as a relative modal buildup — a measure of how strongly the air inside the cabinet tends to reinforce sound pressure at each frequency.